Arborilogical Services, Inc.® provides many services to the community, above and beyond the commercial services for which we are renowned.

 We feel we have an obligation to leave the world a little better place than we found it and we have a long history of community involvement which highlights our commitment to this goal.
-As an example, our company owner received the US Presidents award for volunteer service from two different Presidents, for over 9,000 hours contributed.
-He is currently over 20,000 volunteer hours recorded or almost 10 years of community service.
-His longtime Assistant, Sara Beckelman (now retired) also received a President Award for volunteer service.
+As an example, our company owner received the US Presidents Award for volunteer service from two different Presidents, for over 9,000 hours contributed.
+He currently has over 20,000 volunteer hours recorded or almost 10 years of community service.
+His longtime Assistant, Sara Beckelman (now retired) also received the US Presidents Award for volunteer service.
 Our commitment runs deep and starts at the top.

-We work with Vision North Texas to plan for regional growth, the Dallas Mavericks to plant trees in parks and schools, the Friends of Reverchon Park to help restore a historic treasure, various communities to develop urban forestry programs or city codes related to trees, we help to recognize historic and Indian marker trees, among many other worthy efforts.
+We work with Vision North Texas to plan for regional growth, the Dallas Mavericks to plant trees in parks and schools, the Friends of Reverchon Park to help restore a historic treasure, various communities to develop urban forestry programs or city codes related to trees, we help to recognize historic and Indian marker trees, and more.
 We practice what we preach.
-According to our owner; "To leave cooler and greener communities for the future is indeed a gift worth of our time, effort, and financial contributions."
+According to our owner; "To leave cooler and greener communities for the future is indeed a gift worthy of our time, effort, and financial contributions."

 Caring for Our Historic Texas Trees